-Slogans that contain calls for action, qualitative claims, pricing information or other objectionable language are not allowable even if they are established.
-(Example: “Get Met - it pays,” even though well established as a slogan for Metropolitan Life insurance company, is not allowed because it is a call for action.)
+- Slogans that contain calls for action, qualitative claims, pricing information, or other objectionable language are not allowable even if they are established.
+(Example: “Get Met - It Pays,” even though well established as a slogan for Metropolitan Life insurance company, it is not allowed because it is a call for action.)

 Save postproduction time and expense by discussing your underwriter credits content and placement with your contact at NETA Programming.